railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

 .. tip:: Attachments

       By default, you can keep attachments in OpenERP to make sure all linked documents are directly accessible.
+At the right side of the screen, under ``Attachments``, click the *Add* button to start linking documents to your opportunity.
+With the *Browse* button, you can search for the file to be attached in your directories.
+You can add attachments in the same way for leads, for instance.
       If you also want those documents to be indexed (not for pictures), you should install the Knowledge Application.

 Converting Leads into Customers or Opportunities
 ------------------------------------------------